dram/smlnj-mirror/dev-notes/primop-list.md

   * "`vec`" -- polymorphic vectors
   * "`seq`" -- sequence types (arrays and vectors)

+Following the type prefix may one or more attributes, which highlight properties of the operation.

 We use the attribute "`raw`" to denote direct machine operations that are not directly accesible in the Basis Library (*e.g.*, shift operations, where the basis versions clamp the shift amount to the word size, but the raw versions do not).